Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

 - Q: Why does it require Admin rights?
 It looks even more suspicious!
-- A: Because the LUA files saved in the default directory (\Program Files\Ascension Launcher\) can be updated only with admin rights.
-Without giving this app admin rights as well, we wouldn't be able to update the LUA files unless we closed the launcher first.
+- A: Because the LUA files saved in the default directory (`\Program Files\Ascension Launcher\`) can be updated only with admin rights.
+Without giving this app admin rights as well, we wouldn't be able to update the LUA files.

 &nbsp;